Frequently Asked Questions

 A peck bag of apples is about 10 pounds, or 1/4 of a bushel.

 All fruit is sprayed, even organic.
 We practice a method called Integrated Pest Management.
 IPM is a decision-making process that utilizes all available pest management strategies to prevent economically damaging pest outbreaks.
 Utilizing this program has allowed us to greatly minimize spray and environmental effects associated with pest management practices and grow safe food.
-We have also started something called mating disruption.
-This has helped us reduce our spraying even more!
+Also, in 2020 we started a program called mating disruption in addition to IPM.
+This will continue to helped us reduce our spraying even more!

 No, I’m sorry we do not.
 I recommend Minors Garden center in Brown Deer, they have a large selection of fruit trees to purchase.